Higgs Phases and Boundary Criticality: Discussion and Conclusion

-The physics of the non-Abelian gauge theories with Higgs matter gives rise to another puzzle.
-In Sec. \ref{sec:non-Abelian} we have argued that in the limit $\beta, \kappa\gg 1$ boundary is expected to be gapless rather generically.
-If the Higgs=SPT scenario is general enough to encompass the non-Abelian cases too, one should be able to identify the protecting (higher-form) bulk symmetries.
-Pure $\SU{N}$ gauge theory has a $\integers_N$ center 1-form symmetry and the electric field (Wilson) lines in $\SU{N}$ transform non-trivally under the center of the group.
-The center symmetry, however, is broken explicitly in the presence of the fundamental Higgs matter.
-This should be analogous to the breaking of electric one-form symmetry in the Abelian case discussed above.
-But, in the limit $\beta\to\infty$ the Abelian theory also has a magnetic $(D-3)$-form symmetry which, together with the matter symmetry, protects the SPT order.
-In contrast, 't~Hooft lines transform trivially under the center of the group.
-Currently it is unclear to us whether there is a generalized symmetry present at $\beta\rightarrow \infty$ for non-Abelian gauge group that is an analog of the magnetic one-form symmetry emerging in the Abelian case.
-Whether SPT order is responsible for the gapless nature of the symmetry-broken boundary phase in the non-Abelian gauge theories coupled to Higgs matter is an open question.
+The physics of the non-Abelian gauge groups gives rise to a further puzzle.
+In \cref{sec:non-Abelian} we have argued that in the limit $\beta, \kappa\gg 1$ the boundary is generically expected to be gapless since it breaks a continuous symmetry.
+If the Higgs=SPT scenario is general enough to encompass the non-Abelian cases too, one should be able to identify the protecting (higher-form) bulk ``magnetic'' symmetry.
+Pure $\SU{N}$ gauge theory has no magnetic symmetry since the fundamental group is trivial, and it is unclear whether there is a generalized symmetry present at $\cramped{\beta=\infty}$ for non-Abelian gauge groups that is an analog of the Abelian magnetic symmetry.

-Taking a broader perspective, it would be interesting to search for mutual anomalies between the bulk matter (equivalently, boundary flux) symmetry and any emergent higher-form symmetries which may be present in the $\cramped{\beta\to\infty}$ limit arising from suppressing homotopy defects of the gauge field.